iPhone X pre-orders are being scalped on eBay for $1,500, on average

 For comparison’s sake, the iPhone X starts at $999 for the 64GB model, and goes up to $1,149 for the 256GB model — so there’s definitely a mark-up in place.
 (The $1,500 price range appears to apply to the 64GB iPhone X, from what we’re seeing.)

-And let’s not forget that some people have posted their iPhone X pre-order confirmations for sale at prices that can only be chalked up to ‘wishful thinking’ – like tens of thousands of dollars or more.
+And let’s not forget that some people have posted their iPhone X pre-order confirmations for sale at prices that can only be chalked up to “wishful thinking” — like tens of thousands of dollars or more.

 Good luck getting someone to pay $60K for the new iPhone, dude!

 The benefit to shopping for the phone on eBay is that you’ll be able to get it quicker than the ship times Apple is now able to promise, even if you’re paying more.
-You’ll also have a good selection of devices to choose from by carrier, finish, or storage space.
+You’ll also have a good selection of devices to choose from by carrier, finish or storage space.

 As for the lack of inventory, Apple would like you to believe it’s all demand-related.
 The company today issued a statement to that effect, saying: